-Complete annual census of flowering Colorado butterfly plant was initiated by Hollis Marriott through Wyoming Natural Diversity Database (WYNDD; Marriott 1988) to gauge overall population trends under the RNA objectives and more recent WAFB goals of maintaining Colorado butterfly plant numbers (WAFB 2001, WEST 2001, Grunau et al. 2004, GET CITATIONS FOR MORE RECENT WAFB MNGMT PLANS).
+Complete annual census of flowering COBP was initiated by Hollis Marriott through Wyoming Natural Diversity Database (WYNDD; Marriott 1988) to gauge overall population trends under the RNA objectives and more recent WAFB goals of maintaining Colorado butterfly plant numbers (WAFB 2001, WEST 2001, Grunau et al. 2004 as Tab 4 in DOD 2014).
 An annual census, timed during or after peak flowering in August or early September, was conducted each year between 1988-2015.
-The 2015 census was conducted by Bonnie Heidel, Joy Handley, Mark Andersen (WYNDD) and Dorothy Tuthill (Biodiversity Institute) on 6, 7 and 10 August.
+The 2016 census was conducted by Bonnie Heidel, Joy Handley (WYNDD), Dorothy Tuthill (Biodiversity Institute) and Jan Hart (TRC Solutions).
+Monitoring was conducted on 8-12 August.
 At census time, plants were in full flower with fruits also present.
 In this report, all reproductive plants are referred to as flowering plants.
-Colorado butterfly plant is semelparous (only flowering once and dying), and is conspicuous only at the flowering stage, so tally of flowering plants is an appropriate gauge of population size (analagous to breeding bird surveys, even more so if the birds had just one brood).
+COBP is semelparous (only flowering once and dying), and is conspicuous only at the flowering stage, so tally of flowering plants is an appropriate gauge of population size (analagous to breeding bird surveys, even more so if the birds had just one brood).
 Non-reproductive plants are referred to as vegetative plants, and they were not censused.

-Colorado butterfly plant census data were recorded separately by creek from the start of monitoring, under assumptions that they represent different habitats, if not different populations or subpopulations.
+COBP census data were recorded separately by creek from the start of monitoring, under assumptions that they represent different habitats, if not different populations or subpopulations.
 The tallies were further subdivided by major riparian corridor segments beginning in 1989 to compare finer-scale spatial changes over time.
 More detailed documentation of distribution became part of census over the years because distribution patterns were observed to be relatively stable over time (Floyd 1995a, and WYNDD observations).
 Hand-drawn boundaries of distribution were marked onto digital orthophoto prints and digitized in 1999.
 Starting in 2002, Global Positioning System (GPS) coordinates were collected as part of census work to map all discrete colonies as polygons or else points (for single plants or colonies less than 5 m).
 The collective polygon boundaries were updated to represent maximum extent over time (2002-2014).

-During census, a Trimble GPS receiver JUNO 3B was loaded with the 2014 digitized population mapping that represented all past locations, whether mapped as polygons or points., and copies of the population patterns were printed as well.
+During census, a Trimble GPS receiver JUNO 3B was loaded with the 2014 digitized population mapping, with 2015 updates, that represented all past locations, whether mapped as polygons or points, and copies of the population patterns were printed as well.
 These were valuable aids in determining at a glance whether plants were inside/outside the population boundaries that had been established over the years.
 Census tallies were assigned to the corresponding polygons or points.
 Intervening habitats between them were surveyed for outlying plants that may be mapped as a boundary extension of an existing polygon if located within 5 m of previously-recorded plants, or else as a new area of occupancy.
 GPS coordinates were recorded for all prospective boundary changes, new locations or unresolved questions.
-These methods build upon population census of Colorado butterfly plant on WAFB that has been compiled annually, and trends reported on the three creeks and WAFB overall (Fertig 1993, 1995, 1996, 1997, 1998, 1999, 2000b, 2001; Marriott 1989, 1990a, 1991, 1993, Heidel and Laursen 2002, Heidel et al. 2002, Laursen and Heidel 2003, Heidel 2006a,b,c, Heidel 2007, 2008, 2009, Heidel et al. 2010, Heidel and Handley 2011, 2012, 2013, 2014; Heidel and Tuthill 2015).
+These methods build upon population census of Colorado butterfly plant on WAFB that has been compiled annually, and trends reported on the three creeks and WAFB overall (Fertig 1993, 1995, 1996, 1997, 1998, 1999, 2000b, 2001; Marriott 1989, 1990a, 1991, 1993, Heidel and Laursen 2002, Heidel et al. 2002, Laursen and Heidel 2003, Heidel 2006a,b,c, Heidel 2007, 2008, 2009, Heidel et al. 2010, Heidel and Handley 2011, 2012, 2013, 2014; Heidel and Tuthill 2015, Heidel et al. 2016).